-- 2.7.2 This stage offers the opportunity to review the options set out in the Borough Plan Publication Draft in the context of the findings of the previous Sustainability Appraisals.
-This iterative approach is invaluable in allowing the SA to inform the Council's selection approach and explain the assessment that underpins the Publication Draft Document. - 2.7.3 Each of the Policies and subject Sites set out in the Borough Plan were tested against the sustainability objectives developed for the purposes of the Sustainability Appraisal.
+- 2.7.2 This stage offers the opportunity to review the Main Modifications to the Borough Plan Publication Plan in the context of the findings of the previous Sustainability Appraisals.
+This iterative approach is invaluable in allowing the SA to inform the Inspector's final report on the Publication Plan. - 2.7.3 Each of the proposed Main Modifications to the Policies and subject Sites set out in the Borough Plan were tested against the sustainability objectives developed for the purposes of the Sustainability Appraisal.
 As set out at paragraph 2.3.5 above, the SA objectives were reviewed prior to undertaking this assessment and found to be 'fit for purpose'.
 The SA Objectives, appraisal questions and indicators are presented at Table 4. - 2.7.4 The assessment considers the effects of the preferred policy or site on the environment.
 The performance of each site allocation or policy was scored using the following seven-point scale: